- Download our Guangzhou Schools Guide

 The tenant should provide the landlord and the agency a copy of their passport and visa, and they, in turn, should give the tenant a copy of their property ownership certificate.

-Tenants pay deposits of at least one month's rent plus one or two months' rent upfront.
+As soon as you move in, you should go and register your address at the nearest Public Security Bureau.
+Tenants pay at least one month's rent deposit plus one or two months' rent upfront.

-Utilities
+Utilities in Guangzhou

-While it's not unusual for utilities to be included in the rent as a set fee, tenants are normally expected to pay utility bills, including water, electricity and gas directly.
+While it's not unusual for utilities to be included in the rent as a set fee, tenants are normally expected to pay utility bills, including water, electricity, and gas directly.
 Often, there are prepaid electricity meters, while official individuals regularly visit to read meters for gas and water.
 Prospective tenants must ask the agent or landlord how utilities must be paid.

 Further reading